How to Boot Pendrive

-- Enter the command, list disk, press ENTER.
-You will see a list of disks available in your computer including your USB flash drive.
+- Enter the command, list disk, and press ENTER.
+You will see a list of disks available on your computer, including your USB flash drive.

 - In the screen above, the Disk 2 option with the 14GB size looks like it is the USB disk drive.